Verma314/haskell-snippets/README.md

 ## Functors

+* "Functor allow us to generalize by solving a single problem once, and automatically solves it for multiple parameterized types"

 * "The Functor type class provides a generic interface for applying functions to values in a container or context."

 * Consider these parameterized types (parameterized by Int)